Which place is cheaper, Rome or Bratislava?

 The autumn brings many poeple to Bratislava as well as Rome.
 Most visitors come to Bratislava for the shopping scene and the natural beauty of the area during these months.
 Also, the autumn months attract visitors to Rome because of the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 Bratislava is cooler than Rome in the autumn.
-The temperature in Bratislava is usually 12°C (54°F) in October, and Rome stays around 17°C (63°F).
+The daily temperature in Bratislava averages around 12°C (54°F) in October, and Rome fluctuates around 17°C (63°F).

 In the autumn, Bratislava often gets less sunshine than Rome.
 Bratislava gets 140 hours of sunny skies this time of year, while Rome receives 198 hours of full sun.